CSK-MENTORSHIP-GROUP/secure-containerization/README.md

 # secure-containerization

+> 🚨 In today's cloud-native world, **speed without security is a threat**.
+> With this practical session, you're not just learning how to deploy apps — you're learning how to **secure them from day one**.

 ## Event Summary
 **"Secure Containerization: CI/CD Deployment and Management with Azure Container Apps"** A beginner-friendly, hands-on practical session focused on **building**, **containerizing**, and **deploying** applications using Docker, Azure DevOps, and Azure Container Apps while integrating security best practices into the CI/CD pipeline.